brmmm3/calc-rs/java/README.md

 # `javacalclib`

 This is the Java layer for [calclib](https://github.com/brmmm3/calc-rs/tree/master/calclib).
-This package is for creating a Java extensions class using [jni](https://github.com/jni-rs/jni-rs).
+This package is for creating a Java extension class using [jni](https://github.com/jni-rs/jni-rs).

 Follow the guide to create a Java extension [here](https://docs.rs/jni/latest/jni).